EVERYONE MAKES MISTAKES.

-Basically I would go out clothes shopping with my friends (well any shopping really but I use to do a lot of clothes shopping).
+Basically, I would go out clothes shopping with my friends (well any shopping really but I use to do a lot of clothes shopping).
 If my friends spotted something they liked they would immediately check the price tag to see if they could afford it and whether it was actually worth the money.
-Pretty standard behaviour right?
+Pretty standard behavior right?

 This procedure happened with everything out shopping.
 As you can imagine I brought A LOT.

 Luckily due to the ‘if you can’t pay cash for it you can’t afford it’ mentality my parents instilled I never went into debt for this habit.
 I just spent all my money instead.
 Great.

 This leads me on to my next money mistake…

 MONEY MISTAKE TWO: NOT SAVING FOR RETIREMENT FROM A YOUNG AGE